Seeing Radio: From Zero RF Priors to Explainable Modulation Recognition with Vision Language Models: VLMs Are RF Signal Classifiers After Fine‑Tuning

 \subsection{Out-of-Vocabulary Modulation Evaluation}

 To further assess generalization under open-set conditions, we ran additional OOV experiments.
-We randomly excluded 4, 8, and 16 modulation classes from the full set of 57 during training while retaining the full label space at evaluation.
-This setup tests whether models rely on learned visual–semantic associations rather than closed-set memorization.
+We randomly excluded 4, 8, and 16 modulation classes from the full set during training while retaining the full label space at evaluation.
+This setup tests whether models rely on learned visual–semantic infos rather than closed-set memorization.
 As shown in Fig.~\ref{fig:OOV}, accuracy decreases for all image modes as the number of unseen classes grows.
-The joint representation maintains the highest absolute accuracy at every OOV level (e.g., from 89.55\% with no OOV classes to 78.90\% with 16 OOV classes, a drop of 11 percentage points), whereas spectrogram-only is somewhat less sensitive (from 76.10\% to 68.15\%, a drop of 8 points) but remains lower in absolute performance.
+The joint representation maintains the highest absolute accuracy at every OOV level (e.g., from 89.55\% with no OOV classes to 78.90\% with 16 OOV classes), whereas spectrogram-only is somewhat less sensitive (from 76.10\% to 68.15\%) but remains lower in absolute performance.
 The IQ-only mode exhibits intermediate sensitivity and overtakes spectrogram-only as more classes are withheld.
 Joint time–frequency cues yield the strongest OOV recognition overall, but mitigating their slightly higher sensitivity to open-set shift is a promising direction for future work.